Turmarr/CSC-exercise/README.md

 ## Problems in testing

-While I tested the app without Docker a lot I couldn't get the Oauth app to work with the Docker image.
+While the Docker app works, I couldn't get the Oauth app to work with the Docker image.
 What it eventually seemed to boil down to was that git did not accept the URL for the docker app.